-Four Legs (the chef duo of Jamie Allan and Ed McIlroy) made their name at The Compton Arms where they helped create and nurture a delicious and fun kind of pub eating.
-At The Plimsoll, their new-ish place in Finsbury Park, they’ve taken their winning combination of one of London’s best burgers and floral crockery to the next level.
+Four Legs made their name at The Compton Arms where they helped create and nurture a delicious and fun kind of pub eating.
+At The Plimsoll, their boozer in Finsbury Park, they’ve taken their winning combination of one of London’s best burgers and floral crockery to the next level.
 The Dexter burger is an outstanding piece of beefy, buttery craftsmanship.
 It’s all meat, cheese, sauce, and gherkins.
 No lettuce.
 And that’s just how we like it.
 If you’re not into McDonald’s-style burgers, you may not like this.
 But the odds are, you will.

-Arcade, a food hall near Tottenham Court Road station, is from the people behind Brigadiers and Hoppers and where you’ll find—as well as table service and a well-stocked bar—Manna and its perfectly formed smash burgers.
-Yes the Nashville hot chicken is delicious, but when you’re in the mood for a dressed-up quarter pounder, their smash burger is an excellent move.
+Arcade, a food hall near Tottenham Court Road station, is from the people behind Brigadiers and Hoppers, and where you’ll find Manna and its perfectly formed smash burgers.
+Yes, the Nashville hot chicken is delicious, but when you’re in the mood for a dressed-up quarter pounder, their smash burger is an excellent move.
 Heavy on the cheese, it’s also got plenty of pickles and some diced onion for good measure.
 Get a side of waffle fries as well, because…waffle fries.

 Beer + Burger

-We’d love to tell you how often we go to Beer + Burger but our doctor might be reading this and at our last check-up we said we’d try this thing called ‘moderation’.
+We’d love to tell you how often we order Beer + Burger, but our doctor might be reading this and at our last check-up we said we’d try this thing called ‘moderation’.
 But we can tell you that, err, it’s a lot.
 Like, a lot.
 Our go-to order is the cheeseburger.
 It’s slightly charred, a little moist, and sloppy in a deeply satisfying way.
-Honestly, we might just order one now from one its four locations across north east London.
+Honestly, we might just order one now from one of its four locations across north east London.

-This American diner on the high street in Uxbridge isn’t for those times when you ‘could have’ a burger.
+This American diner on the High Street in Uxbridge isn’t for those times when you ‘could have’ a burger.
 It’s for those times when you want a burger that will result in unbuttoned jeans.
-Don’t let the hefty menu here distract you.
+Don’t let the hefty menu distract you.
 You want their signature Red Iron Burger.
 It’s got layers—yes, layers—of melted cheese, a juicy beef patty, house burger sauce, jalapeños, and it comes with a generous side of thick cut chips.
 Count us in.

 Right, bear with us because you’re about to get a glimpse into our deeply indecisive nature.
 Decisions?
 Very, very tricky.
 Especially when we’re asked to choose between Meatliquor’s cheeseburger and their Dead Hippie burger.
 One, a classic of the genre—super cheesy with plenty of red onion, just the way we like it.
-The other, spicy with two beef patties fried in mustard.
+The other—spicy, with two beef patties fried in mustard.
 We love them.
 We cannot choose.
-And neither should you—try them both at this fun spot off Oxford Circus.
+And neither should you—try them both at the diner/dive bar spot near Oxford Circus.

-The burger at Soho’s Blacklock is—whisper it—a secret.
-Although, like most secrets in secondary school or on reality TV, this one made the rounds pretty quick.
+The burger at Soho’s Blacklock was—whisper it—a secret.
+Although, like most secrets in secondary school or on reality TV, this one made the rounds pretty quick, and now it's a permanent menu fixture.
 Why?
 Because this burger is fantastic.
 Experts in all things meaty, Blacklock’s big burger is an obvious winner, and the seeded bun is especially good.
-We’re also very pro the gherkin ratio which leans towards heavy but isn’t overwhelming.
+We’re also very pro the gherkin ratio which leans towards heavy, but isn’t overwhelming.